dtcenter/MET/docs/Users_Guide/tc-diag.rst

 These output files contain tabular ASCII data with the computed diagnostic values for a single track.
 One output file is created for each track from each model source.
 The output consists of the following sections:

-  - Two header lines list the model name, initialization time, storm basin, and storm number (of the season).
+  - Two header lines list the model name, initialization time, storm basin, and integer storm number (of the season).

   - The **STORM DATA** section contains single diagnostic values computed for each forecast lead time.
 This section begins with a line named **TIME** defining the forecast lead times in hours.
 The storm diagnostics computed for each line type follow.
 For example, **RMW** contains the radius of maximum wind value found within the range/azimuth grid.

-  - The **SOUNDING DATA** section contains diagnostics computed separately for each pressure level.
-This section begins with two lines named **NLEV** and **TIME** defining the vertical level values and forecast lead times for which diagnostics were computed, respectively.
-The level name is appended to the diagnostic name.
+  - The **SOUNDING DATA** section contains diagnostics computed separately for each vertical level.
+The vertical levels are typically the surface (e.g. **SURF**) followed by pressure levels (e.g. **0850**).
+This section begins with two lines named **NLEV** and **TIME** defining the number of vertical levels and their values and the forecast lead times for which diagnostics were computed, respectively.
+The level name is appended to each diagnostic name.
 For example, the **T_0850** contains the average temperature value within the range/azimuth grid at the 850 mb pressure level.

   - Each diagnostic output line contains: